taehojo/taehojo/README.md

 ---

-**Assistant Research Professor** at the Indiana University School of Medicine.
+**Assistant Professor** at the Indiana University School of Medicine.

 **Research Interest**:
 Early detection of Alzheimer's disease using AI/deep learning methods on genomic, multi-omics, and radiology data.